st3ph4nnn/swordle/README.md

 1. How can i play the game?

 Go to the releases page on the right side of the page, and download the latest .ZIP file
-After that, extract it in a directory and open swordle.exe
+After that, extract it in a directory and open swordle.exe (if you are on windows);

+If you are on linux, open a terminal in the directory, type **chmod +x game**,
+then play the game using ./game in the same directory.

 2. Can i change the wordlist?

-Yes you can, but as for now, the wordlist **MUST** have 5353 lines, or else the game might break.
+Yes you can, but as for now, the wordlist **MUST** have 5757 lines, or else the game might break.
 Edit the wordlist at your own risk.

+3. Why its not picking any words?

+If its not picking any words, try replacing the wordlist file.
+Remember, the list
+must have 5757 LINES and be in the same DIRECTORY as the game!

 # Known issues